0xcart/oxcart/README.md

 *A foundation for creating games on the Windows platform*

   * Written in C
+  * Lua 5.1 integration
   * OpenGL 4.5 core API support
-  * Chipmunk2D rigid body physics
-  * Lua 5.1 integration
   * PhysicsFS integration to provide abstract access to archives

 #### Acknowledgements